 End Result

-Here are the Book windows for Building 1 and 2 (Building 3 is identical to Building 2 now - same acquisition date, value, depreciated to date etc.)
+Here are the Book windows for Buildings 1 and 2 (Building 3 is identical to Building 2 now - same acquisition date, value, depreciated to date etc.)

-Next up I will be looking at retirements, with various scenarios, to illustrate how the posting flow changes depending on whether you have cash or non-cash proceeds, costs of sale and where you are in the YTD amortization routine etc.
+Next up I will be looking at retirements, with various scenarios, to illustrate how the posting flow changes depending on whether there are cash or non-cash proceeds, costs of sale and where they are in the YTD amortization routine etc.